-- 1 Use the theory of marked random point processes to rewrite the partition function in terms of the empirical stationary field, - 2 adapt and apply large-deviation theory for the ergodic behaviour of random point processes to find an explicit formula for the limiting free energy, - 3 reformulate within the frame of that formula what BEC means, - 4 find a criterion under which the occurrence of BEC can be proved.
+- 1. Use the theory of marked random point processes to rewrite the partition function in terms of the empirical stationary field, - 2. adapt and apply large-deviation theory for the ergodic behaviour of random point processes to find an explicit formula for the limiting free energy, - 3. reformulate within the frame of that formula what BEC means, - 4. find a criterion under which the occurrence of BEC can be proved.

 However, this programme could not be completed in [ACK11].
-While a characteristic formula could be derived as an upper bound for the limiting free energy, a lower bound could be derived only for sufficiently small particle densities and was in terms of a slightly different formula, and a correct interpretation, not to mention a proof for, BEC could not be attained.
+While a characteristic formula could be derived as an upper bound for the limiting free energy, a lower bound could be derived only for sufficiently small particle densities and was in terms of a slightly different formula, and a correct interpretation of BEC, not to mention a proof for, could not be attained.
 The formula is not able to describe a macroscopic structure, and it was nevertheless unclear if it would be able to yield a formula for the limiting free energy in general.
 Furthermore, it seemed out of reach to prove this or to identify a clear criterion for the emergence of BEC from that formula.
+We do not know of any progress since then along this line of research for the interacting Bose gas nor for any similar interacting model in the thermodynamic limit.

 In this paper, we make decisive progress with regard to these open questions in a slightly simplified model that we introduce here and call a box version of the interacting quantum Bose gas.
 The main difference to the interacting Bose gas is that the marks are not taken as random Brownian cycles, but as deterministic centred boxes.
 This strongly simplifies the complexity of the underlying probability space, but keeps the most important characteristics of the model: an interacting Poisson point process with marks of unbounded sizes that have a spatial extent.
-For technical reasons, we decided to use a $\mathbb{Z}^d$ -model rather than an $\mathbb{R}^d$ -model.
+The model is not a quantum model (it has nothing to do with the Laplace operator nor with symmetrisation), but it is highly analogous to the interacting Bose gas, and we firmly believe that it is amenable to a phase transition that is analogous to BEC.
+For technical reasons, we decided to use a \mathbb{Z}^d -model rather than an \mathbb{R}^d -model.

 For this model we here derive a characteristic variational formula for its limiting free energy that is significantly extended and reveals much more and much more explicit information.
 We firmly believe that the progress that we make here for this model will enable us in future work to make an analogous progress for the interacting Bose gas.

 One main novelty of our ansatz in this paper is a certain extension of the frame of the formula, such that both the non-condensate part (the microscopic structure) and the condensate part (the macroscopic structure) are explicitly seen in the formula, together with all interaction.
 This is even a great advantage over the current state of description of the free (i.e., non-interacting) Bose gas, where the phase transition is revealed just by detecting a loss of mass in the finite cycles.
 Instead, we create an enlargement of the description space in which also the macroscopic part of the gas (if it exists) is characterised.
-Indeed, it creates a global environment for the microscopic marks labelled by $a \in \mathbb{N}$ , which is the number of copies of the grid $\mathbb{Z}^d$ that is locally created by macroscopic boxes.
-This global environment is fully characterised by the percentage $\psi(a)$ of the space that is locally covered by precisely a copies of $\mathbb{Z}^d$ .
+Indeed, it creates a global environment for the microscopic marks labelled by $a \in \mathbb{N}$, which is the number of copies of the grid \mathbb{Z}^d that is locally created by macroscopic boxes.
+This global environment is fully characterised by the percentage $\psi(a)$ of the space that is locally covered by precisely a copies of \mathbb{Z}^d .